FanDuel North Carolina promo code | Bet $5 get $200 in bonus bets | Goal.com US

-- Click here to bet $5 on FanDuel and receive $200 in bonus bets, no promo code required
+- Click here and get $200 in bonus bets when you bet $5 - no promo code required.

-Alongside a full night of action in the NBA, there are also a pair of games in the NHL.
-The biggest sees the Bruins take on the Lightning, knowing a win is crucial to their Presidents’ Trophy hopes.
+Thursday also marks the start of the MLB season with Opening Day, and a full schedule of games for fans to enjoy as the long road to the World Series starts.

 How to claim the FanDuel promo code